2020 teaching team

-Ramia Mazé joined the DfG teaching team in 2015 as course leader.
+Ramia Mazé has been part of the DfG teaching team and course leader since 2015.
 As Professor of New Frontiers in Design at Aalto University, she specializes in the critical and participatory design of systems, services and products that alter social practices and public life.
-Until recently in Sweden, she worked in the Industrial Design program at Konstfack University College, in the Sustainable Urban Planning and Design program at KTH Royal Institute of Technology, and at the national PhD school Designfakulteten.
-She has led several major interdisciplinary and international research projects and has worked as a professional designer in the EU and US.
-She has degrees in interaction design (PhD and MA) and architecture (BA).
+Previously, Sweden, she worked at Konstfack University College, at KTH Royal Institute of Technology, and at the national PhD school Designfakulteten.
+She has led several major interdisciplinary and international research projects and has worked as a professional designer in the EU and US. https://people.aalto.fi/ramia_maze, firstname.lastname@example.org

-Taneli Heinonen has been part of the DfG teaching staff from 2015.
+Taneli Heinonen has been part of the DfG teaching team since 2015.
 He is an independent consultant helping clients understand people as social and cultural beings instead of mere numbers on a spreadsheet.
 He also teaches methods of service design and ethnographic customer insights in Laurea University of Applied Sciences.
 He’s previously worked for a strategy consultancy Gemic and a service design agency Diagonal (currently known as Hellon).
 Taneli believes in the integration of rigorously built insights and persistent creative work.

 Núria Solsona has been part of the DfG teaching team since 2019.
 She is an Associate Professor at Aalto University and an independent consultant in service design.
 She combines a background in Graphic Design (BA) and Innovation Management (MA).
 At Aalto Núria teaches the practice of service design for BA and MA levels.
 Previously she worked as a service design consultant at the Livework studio in London.
 Clients included BBC, Kone, London Underground, Nordea, and Government of Thailand.
 Nuria also collaborates regularly as a lecturer and executive coach at the ESADE business school in Barcelona and CIID in Copenhagen.